 This is located not too far from Chandni Chowk Metro Station.

-Sitaram Bazaar – Fashion Jewelry.
+Sitaram Bazaar – Fashion Jewelry, Old Delhi Bazaars

-This is a bazaar closer to Turkman gate – one of the few surviving gates of Shahjahanabad.
+This is a bazaar closer to Turkman Gate – one of the few surviving gates of Shahjahanabad.
 Go here for artificial or fashion jewelry – carved out of beads of all sizes and colors.
 Some of them are even carved out of animal bones.

 Jewelry that you get here is what you would see in places like Dilli Haat or boutique jewelry shops across the country.
 The difference is, here you see them in piles lying around on the floor or hanging on a string in bunches.
 You have to make an effort to find the pieces you like.
 Prices are more or less fixed.
-In fact, you would find them so cheap compared to rest of the city that you would not feel like haggling.
+In fact, you would find them so cheap compared to the rest of the city that you would not feel like haggling.

-I call it is the Bling lane of Delhi, the most shining and shimmering lane you can ever visit.
+I call it the Bling lane of Delhi, the most shining and shimmering lane you can ever visit.
 A lane that kind of runs parallel to Chandni Chowk and lands you at Paranthewali Gali at the end.
 This is where you get all the nick nash that you use to decorate your dresses or your homes.
 It is heaven for tailors, dress designers, costume designers & fashion designers.
-For a casual traveler, it is looking at the piles of laces, colorful borders that would sit on a Sari or dupatta, buttons and patches.
+For a casual traveler, it is looking at the piles of laces, colorful borders that would sit on a Sari or dupatta, buttons, and patches.
 Women have a high risk of getting lost in this lane.

 I go to Kinari Bazaar for the sheer colors that I get to see here and of course for the Khurchan that you get to eat here.

-Chor Bazaar – Where thieves sell & you buy.
+Chor Bazaar – Where thieves sell & you buy

 It is a curious market where auto lovers would go to seek not-so-easy-to-get spare parts.
 A few times I passed by this market, I stopped to chat with one of the boys there who always have some interesting stories to tell.
 If they are true or fiction is anybody’s guess.

-Chawri Bazaar – Designer Invitations.
+Chawri Bazaar – Designer Invitations

 This Bazaar is famous for the wedding cards – yes the wedding invitation cards.
 You can see the lane full of wedding card sellers.
 Again mostly wholesale buyers come to purchase them.
 Just before the wedding season, you can see the families sitting and debating on the designs and colors of cards.
-Every time I passed by Chawri Bazaar I wondered – are there so many wedding cards sold that they deserve a full bazaar to themselves.
+Every time I passed by Chawri Bazaar I wondered – are there so many wedding cards sold that they deserve a full bazaar to themselves?

 Before you think, what am I going to do in a wedding card bazaar, there is something other than wedding cards that you can pick up.
-You get the best stationary items here at the most affordable prices.
+You get the best stationery items here at the most affordable prices.
 I moved out of Delhi in 2011 but I still have many items on my work table from Chawri Bazaar.

 Best way to reach – Chawri Bazaar Metro Station

-Ballimaran – For Leather goods.
+Ballimaran – Shopping Leather Goods in Delhi

 Ballimaran is best known as the area where Mirza Ghalib lived, in a lane called Gali Qasim Jan.
 His Haveli, where he stayed on rent during his last days is a museum now.
 It is ironic that the bazaar outside is that of shoes – or leather goods.
-You can see shoe seller lining both sides of the road.
+You can see shoe sellers lining both sides of the road.
 Other famous items sold here are spectacles.

 Ballimaran is very close to Fatehpuri Masjid.